-Check the box next to "Create Shopify orders from Hubventory orders" to enable the feature, and then select whether you want the order as a Draft order or a Real order in Shopify.
+To activate this feature, simply check the box next to "Create Shopify orders from Hubventory orders" and select whether you want the order to be a Draft order or a Real order in Shopify.

 Scenario: The order contains ten (10) products, but the brand only sent out 8.